Alissandra Stoyan, Ph.D.

-Alissandra T. Stoyan is Assistant Professor of Political Science at Kansas State University.
+Alissandra T. Stoyan is an Assistant Professor of Political Science at Texas Tech University.
 Her research centers on democracy, institutional change, executive-legislative relations and female executives.
 She teaches courses in Comparative and Latin American politics.
 Recently, she has published research in Studies in Comparative International Development, International Studies Quarterly, Governance, Electoral Studies, Political Research Quarterly, and other journals.
 Stoyan is also currently working on a book manuscript.
 It analyzes how Latin American presidents with ambitious reform agendas implement them through a Constituent Assembly with supreme power to change the political system.
 For this research, she has conducted extensive fieldwork in Bolivia and Ecuador.
 She holds a Ph.D. and M.A. in Political Science from the University of North Carolina at Chapel Hill, as well as a B.A. in Political Science and Spanish from Union College in Schenectady, NY.

 Comparative Political Institutions